flecoqui/ARMStepByStep/Step_7_ASPDotNetCoreContainer/README.md

         C:\git\me\ARMStepByStep\Step_7_ASPDotNetCoreContainer\aspnetcoreapp> az acr create --resource-group acrrg --name acreu2  --sku Standard --location eastus2

-4. Build the image and register it in the new Azure Container Registry with Azure CLI using the following command:</p>
+4. Build the container image and register it in the new Azure Container Registry with Azure CLI using the following command:</p>
 **Azure CLI 2.0:** az acr build --registry "ACRName" --image "ImageName:ImageTag" "localFolder"</p>
 For instance:

         C:\git\me\ARMStepByStep\Step_7_ASPDotNetCoreContainer\aspnetcoreapp> az acr build --registry acreu2   --image aspnetcorereactredux:v1 .

-After few minutes, the image should be availble in the new registry:
+After few minutes, the image should be available in the new registry:

 For instance: